itpamendola/inverse-ricci/README.md

 # inverse-ricci
-This is a Mathematica notebook that computes the equations published in the paper mentioned at the beginning.
+This is a Mathematica notebook that computes the equations published in the paper arXiv:2006.04209.